Alyssa-Ann/Machine-_Learning_Dashboard_Capstone_2021/README.md

 7. Extracted the month number from the updated Released date column.
 8. Encoded the 'Category' column for use.
 9. Dropped the 'Released' column and 'Size (Mb)' column.

+## Feature Selection

+### Included:
+- Price
+- Ad Supported
+- In App Purchases
+- Month_Num (Released Month)
+- Encoded Category Columns

+### Not Included:
+- Good_App column not included as this is the result we are looking to predict/test for.
+- Rating
+- Rating Count
+- Maximum Installs

+- Rating, Rating Count, and Maximum Installs were not included in the features because they were used to create the Good_App column and any machine learning selected would find this relationship and would result in a perfect match for the data no matter what.